How To Get Into Berkeley Haas

 “The Berkeley MBA Program develops innovative leaders who know how to put new ideas to work, and to do so responsibly.
 By leveraging the innovative energy that’s ever-present in Berkeley Haas culture and in the business ecosystem of the San Francisco Bay Area, the program teaches you how to seize opportunities, challenge conventional wisdom, and act creatively.”
 Berkeley Haas Admissions

-Every year, Haas pores over thousands of applications to hand-pick less than 250 students to take part in their prestigious MBA program.
-There is no “standard” student at Haas, yet the average admitted student does tend to have 5.8 years of work experience and either a median 740 GMAT or median Q165/V162 GRE score.
-Diversity is also a strong point for Haas, with its Class of 2025 containing 41% women, 14% LGBTQ+, and 47% international students.
+Every year, Haas pores over thousands of applications to hand-pick less than 300 students to take part in their prestigious MBA program.
+There is no “standard” student at Haas, yet the Class of 2026 has an average 5.66 years of work experience and either a median 660 GMAT Focus or median Q162/V161 GRE score.
+Diversity is also a strong point for Haas, with its Class of 2026 containing 42% women, 19% LGBTQ+, and 38% international students.

 In addition, Haas also looks for candidates who possess the following traits: